duuuuuuuuuuuusty/Doubtbox/readme.md

 * Requires JQuery 1.8+
 * Coming soon to a Git near you

+# Installation
+Install to CSS, HTML, and JS to custom page.
+Use page <% TAG %> to append.
+Install doubtboxWrapper.js to **wrapper** body Configure options in doubtboxWrapper.js

 | Option  | Inputs | Behavior | Default behavior |
 | ------------- | ------------- | ------------- | ------------- |
 | Timestamp  | 'relative' OR 'absolute'  | Affects timestamp type: 'Ten minutes ago' or '12 May 19, 5:10 pm'.
 Relative timestamping rolls over to absolute after 3 weeks | absolute timing |